-In order to set foot on one of the Southern Islands – namely St. John’s Island, Kusu Island, Sisters’ Island and Lazarus Island – you’ll have to book a ferry ticket and board at Marina South Pier.
+In order to set foot on one of the Southern Islands – namely St. John’s Island, Kusu Island, Sisters’ Island (closed until March 2024), and Lazarus Island – you’ll have to book a ferry ticket and board at Marina South Pier.

-Ferries are operated by two providers, Island Cruise and Marina South Ferries, with rides departing every morning from 10AM on weekdays and 8.30AM on weekends.
+Ferries are operated by 2 providers, Island Cruise and Marina South Ferries, with rides departing every morning from 9am daily.
 There are also regular ferries between the islands and back to the mainland.

 Image credit: Singapore Island Cruise & Ferry Services

 Few people visit Marina South Pier for reasons not related to travelling, but this pier has its own share of amenities worth a visit.
-On the third floor, the 1,400 sqm rooftop space is available for rent for events and is able to accommodate up to 500 guests.
+On the 3rd floor, the 1,400sqm rooftop space is available for rent for events and is able to accommodate up to 500 guests.